6 Steps to Become an Entrepreneur - Complete Process

 We live in times when Entrepreneurship is a career choice that most of us are not afraid of making.

-Unlike our previous generations, where everyone was encouraged to find a job and settle in a life that worked in cycles of ‘Salary – expense’, we are in an era where ‘Take a Risk –Follow your dreams – Build a Business’ cycle replaces the earlier cycle.
+Unlike our previous generations, where everyone was encouraged to find a job and settle in a life that worked in ‘Salary – expense’ cycles, we are in an era where the ‘Take a Risk –Follow your dreams – Build a Business’ cycle replaces the earlier process.

 Now, how exciting is that!

-Yes – I know, you are as confused as I was 12 years back when I had just quit my job to kick start my entrepreneurial journey without knowing ‘How to be an Entrepreneur’.
+You are as confused as I was 12 years back when I had just quit my job to kick start my entrepreneurial journey without knowing ‘How to be an Entrepreneur.

 Worry not – Regardless of whether you understand entrepreneurship or not, I promise to take you through the entrepreneurial process Step by Step.